 Boxer's fracture is a common name for a fracture of the long bone that connects the little finger to the wrist.
-This type of fracture may create several fragments.
-This is called a comminuted fracture.
-It may also be displaced.
-This means that the two ends of the bone are separated.
-In addition, the fracture may be:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will also be done.
 The injured finger will be examined.
 Tests may include:

 Proper treatment can prevent long-term complications or problems with your finger or hand.
 Treatment will depend on how serious the fracture is, but may include:

 Extra support may be needed to protect, support, and keep your finger in line while it heals.
 Supportive steps may include a splint, brace, or cast.